shahnisarg96/scalable-architecture-template/README.md

 # Scalable Services Bundle

 A microservices-based architecture designed to handle scalable and modular services for a university management system.
 This project includes services for authentication, student management, faculty management, course management, and enrollment, all orchestrated through an API Gateway.
+Additionally, Kafka is integrated for logging and event-driven communication.

 ---